Which of the following is the correctly balanced chemical equatio... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correctly balanced chemical equation for the reaction of sulfur dioxide with oxygen to form sulfur trioxide?
+Which of the following is the correctly balanced chemical equation for the reaction between barium hydroxide and nitric acid?

 A